Adapted from the book, Remaking Friends: How Progressive Friends Changed Quakerism & Helped Save America

 Besides their work for reforms, many, maybe most, early Progressive Friends were involved in spiritualism.
 Spiritualism was was not a separate church; one did not need to join to take part.
 (A sketch of the Progressive Friends movement is here.)
 To many it had something of a “scientific” air; participants were often called “investigators,” rather than “believers” — and their seances were “experiments.”

 Two features of spiritualism’s wide appeal in the mid-nineteenth century deserve mention here: perhaps above all, it gave solace to the bereaved, assured them that dead loved ones were at ease, and not beyond the love of the living.
 And in that era, when deaths from illness were much more common than now, especially among the young, this was no small thing.

-A striking example of this is our Rhode Island renegade, Elizabeth Buffum Chace.
-She was the wife of a prosperous textile manufacturer; but all her affluence and “privilege” did not save her first child, born in 1829, or the next four after him: all five died, one after another, in infancy or shortly afterward.
+Here too, Elizabeth Buffum Chace was a prime example.
+While she was the wife of a prosperous textile manufacturer, all her affluence and “privilege” did not save her first child, born in 1829, from an early death — or the next four after him: all five died, one after another, in infancy or shortly afterward.